cylin-cmlab/MPNet/README.md

 This is the original mobile cellular traffic dataset of MP-GAT in the following paper:
 [Multivariate and Propagation Graph Attention Network for Spatial-Temporal Prediction with Outdoor Cellular Traffic, CIKM 2021](https://arxiv.org/.....).
 NOTE: All the cellular record is anonymized by hashing, then aggregate the quantity as our dataset.

-## Road Intersection and the Corresponding Cellular Traffic Quantity (Hsinchu City, Taiwan)
+## Cellular Traffic Quantity of Road Intersections in Hsinchu City, Taiwan
 ![MP-GAT](./fig/Figure_1.png "Road Intersection")